Allocation of time slots at EU airports

 Air carriers must provide any relevant information requested by the coordinator.

-The EU country responsible must ensure that a coordination committee is set up at a coordinated airport.
+The Member State responsible must ensure that a coordination committee is set up at a coordinated airport.

 The coordination committee makes proposals and advises the coordinator on all questions relating to the capacity of the airport, and in particular: